 That’s why companies are re-thinking enterprise architecture (EA) to prevent such transformation bottlenecks.
 Enabled by data-driven EA tools connected to ecosystems of best-in-class software, these groups place a high emphasis on unlocking tangible business value from architecture.
 Among others, key characteristics of modern EA programs include accessible data platforms and accelerating roll-outs and time-to-value.

-Architecting in today’s enterprise, according to Gregor Hohpe, author of The Software Elevator, involves doing the following things:
+According to Gregor Hohpe, author of The Software Elevator, architecting in today’s enterprise also involves the following:

 - Knowing whether something is architecture in the first place

 - Being able to sell options to the business